-For nearly 30 years, the Adult Learning Center (ALC) has provided high-quality, learner-centered instruction to help Baltimore residents increase their academic skills, employability, and overall quality of life.
+For over 30 years, the Adult Learning Center (ALC) has provided high-quality, learner-centered instruction to help Baltimore residents increase their academic skills, employability, and overall quality of life.

 Improving adult basic skills is a key component of ensuring that adult learners are productive members of the community.

 The Adult Learning Center provides classes in Adult Basic Education (ABE) and English Language Acquisition (ELA/ESL/ESOL) to Baltimore residents, all at no cost to the learner.
 Each year we empower over 500 adults to reach their educational, career, and personal goals.

 This program is supported by grant funding from Maryland Literacy Works and the Department of Labor, Licensing, and Regulation.

 Watch our 31st Annual Achievement Night with a Keynote Speech given by British Robinson, CEO of the Barbara Bush Foundation for Family Literacy.

 We are now registering students for Fall classes which begin on September 6.

 Prepare for the GED exam or learn ENGLISH.
 We have classes IN-PERSON at our beautiful Hoen building location, VIRTUAL from the comfort of your own home and HYBRID (one day in-person and one day virtually).
 We have AM classes (9-12) and PM classes (6-9).
 There is an option for nearly everyone's schedule.
 Classes are FREE with one $15 materials fee per semester.

 To make an appointment or find out more about our program please call the following: